InfraVeritas Energy InfraVeritas Energy

 The Verification Gap

-Every tokenized real-world asset rests on a claim about physical reality — energy generated, grain stored, oil produced, a building's condition.
-Today, that claim is verified through operator self-reporting and certificate registries: the same surface where REC fraud, carbon-credit collapses, and double-counting scandals originated.
+Every renewable certificate, guarantee of origin, and carbon credit rests on a claim about a physical event — power generated, at a place, at a time.
+Today that claim is verified by operator self-reporting and certificate registries: the exact surface where REC fraud, carbon-credit collapses, and double-counting scandals originated.

 01